openlmi/openlmi-doc/doc/openlmi-providers/software/usage.rst

 Supported event filters
 -----------------------
-There are various events related to asynchronous job you may be interested about.
+There are various events related to asynchronous job you may be interested in.
 All of them can be subscribed to with static filters presented below.
 Usage of custom query strings is not supported due to a complexity of its parsing.
-These filters should be already registered in *CIMOM* if *OpenLMI Software* providers are installed.
-You may check them by enumerating ``LMI_IndicationFilter`` class located in ``root/interop`` namespace.
+These filters should be already registered in *CIMOM* if OpenLMI-Software provider is installed.
+You may check them by enumerating ``CIM_IndicationFilter`` class located in ``root/interop`` namespace.
 All of them apply to two different software job classes you may want to subscribe to: